gypsydave5/gypsydave5.github.io/_posts/2014-09-12-environmentalism.md

 Which is all well and good.
 Then it comes to getting the app up - let's say on Heroku.

-Heroku has Postgres support, so that's taken care of by adding a plugin on the dashboard.
+Heroku has PostgreSQL support, so that's taken care of by adding a plugin on the dashboard.
 Tick.
 Pushing the application to Heroku is easy enough (as long as you haven't spelled `Gemfile` in all caps at any point in your Git history.
 Who would do that?).
 But then you hit the buffers, because the database isn't where